Redskins QB Dwayne Haskins flashes skill vs. Ravens

+“He thinks I’m going to be a really good quarterback one day,” Haskins said.
+“It means a lot for me hearing that from him.”

+On the same field Griffin shined as a rookie and injured his knee to begin his fall from grace, Haskins showed flashes of why the Redskins believe he’s their future.

-LANDOVER, Md.
-(AP) — Dwayne Haskins completed 10 of 17 passes for 104 yards and a touchdown and showed flashes of why the Washington Redskins consider him their quarterback of the future in a 20-7 loss to the Baltimore Ravens in each team’s preseason finale Thursday.
+The 15th overall pick out of Ohio State completed 10 of 17 passes for 104 yards and a touchdown Thursday in Washington’s 20-7 loss to the Baltimore Ravens in each team’s preseason finale.

-The 15th overall pick out of Ohio State was 4 of 5 for 70 yards on an eight-play, 75-yard scoring drive capped off with a TD pass to receiver Steven Sims, who impressed on offense and special teams in his final showcase to make Washington’s initial roster.
+“I felt great out here today, just the atmosphere, go out there being a leader and talking to the guys,” Haskins said.
+“That’s the most important thing I had out today out there was just having fun, be a leader on and off the field and just trying to make the plays.”

 Working behind a second-string offensive line, Haskins missed a handful of throws and had a few passes wiped out by penalties but got the snaps coach Jay Gruden wanted after naming veteran Case Keenum the Week 1 starting quarterback.